Name: Necropolis for the Victims of Fascism (Nekropola žrtvama fašizma) or Monument on Smrike (Spomenik na Smrika)

 The Ivo Andrić Birthplace Museum:

 It is without question that writer Ivo Andrić, born in the town of Travnik, BiH in 1892, was among the most famous authors of the Yugoslav-era.
-His most famous work that he wrote during 1945 in the last year of WWII, "Na Drini ćuprija" ("The Bridge on the Drina"), won Andrić international acclaim and he was subsequently awarded the Nobel Prize in Literature in 1961 for his accomplishments.
-After Andrić passed away in 1975, his birthplace in Travnik was turned into a museum for visitors to come and learn about his life and about his work (Photo 6).
+The most famous work that he wrote was during 1945 in the last year of WWII, "Na Drini ćuprija" ("The Bridge on the Drina"), which won Andrić international acclaim and led to him subsequently being awarded the Nobel Prize in Literature in 1961 for his accomplishments.
+After Andrić passed away in 1975, his birthplace in Travnik was turned into a museum for visitors to come and learn about his life and about his work (Photo 8).
 In addition to these exhibits, the museum also hosts cultural festivals and conducts outreach programs related to Andrić's legacy and career.
 An onsite library has significant information on Andrić and other Travnik area authors.

 And Additional Sites of Interest: